 Creating and setting up client boards

-Your first step is to create a board for each of your clients, so that you can organize their content in one place.
-Pinterest allows you to create multiple boards per account; therefore you can use this option if you have numerous clients.
-Select the ‘Boards’ tab at the top of your screen and click on ‘Create a new board’.
+Your first step is to create a board for each of your clients so that you can organize their content in one place.
+Pinterest allows you to create multiple boards per account; therefore, you can use this option if you have numerous clients.
+Select the ‘Boards’ tab at the top of your screen and click ‘Create a new board.’
 Enter an appropriate title (e.g., ‘Bertram’s Board’), select public visibility (‘Private’ or ‘Public’), then fill in as much information as possible;

-Once your client’s board has been created, set up its pinning schedule by selecting ‘Schedule Pins’ from the drop-down menu next to ‘Pin It Button’.
+Once your client’s board has been created, set up its pinning schedule by selecting ‘Schedule Pins’ from the drop-down menu next to ‘Pin It Button.’
 You’ll want to be sure that these pins are scheduled at times when most people will be online browsing Pinterest.
-Scheduling them during off hours could result in low engagement rates for those pins (and therefore fewer re-pins).
-Next, set up some basic settings for how often each pin should be posted (weekly? monthly?) and what kinds of posts should go into each category on this board;
+Planning them during off hours could result in low engagement rates for those pins (and, therefore, fewer re-pins).
+Next, set up some basic settings for how often each Pinterest pin should be posted (weekly? monthly?) and what kinds of posts should go into each category on this board;

-This tasks can include infographics creation, drafting articles, and editing images.
-All of this, done with keywords relevant to each type of post.
+These tasks can include infographic creation, drafting articles, and editing images.
+All of this is done with keywords relevant to each type of post.

 Writing and scheduling pins from existing client blogs

-If you are a virtual assistant for a Pinterest business account, your duties will vary depending on the needs of your clients.
+If you are a virtual assistant for a Pinterest business account, your duties will vary depending on your clients’ needs.
 Your primary job as a virtual Pinterest assistant is to post pins from existing client blogs and other sources.
 You may also be asked to schedule pins to go live at different times or on certain days of the week.
 If this is something that you’re comfortable with, it’s worth noting that scheduling pins can be very beneficial for both parties involved.

-If you’re interested in becoming a virtual Pinterest assistant, it’s best to have some experience writing content for websites or blogs before applying for such jobs—this will show employers that you’re familiar with social media platforms and have experience working with them as well as creating content within them (such as blog posts).
+Suppose you’re interested in becoming a virtual Pinterest assistant.
+In that case, it’s best to have some experience writing content for websites or blogs before applying for such jobs—this will show employers that you’re familiar with social media platforms and have experience working with them and creating content within them (such as blog posts).

 Writing, sourcing, and uploading new, original content

-As a virtual Pinterest assistant, you’ll research topics that your clients find interesting; thereafter sourcing images to use in written posts.
+As a virtual Pinterest assistant, you’ll research topics your clients find interesting and then source images to use in written posts.
 You may also be responsible for writing original content for client boards and group boards.

-You might be asked to upload pins to client boards, group boards, other pinners’ boards (for example: the pinner’s account), relevant accounts (for example: accounts related to the topic) or relevant boards (if there are any).
+You might be asked to upload pins to client Pinterest boards, group boards, other pinners’ boards (for example, the pinner’s account), relevant accounts (for example, accounts related to the topic), or relevant boards (if there are any).

 Working on group boards: